imgix/imgix-objc/README.md

 # Deprecation Notice

-imgix-objc has been deprecated in favor of [imgix-swift](https://github.com/imgix/imgix-swift).
-Don't worry, Objective-C users, imgix-swift works great with Swift _and_ Objective-C codebases!
+imgix-objc has been deprecated in favor of [imgix-swift](https://github.com/imgix/imgix-swift), but don't worry, Objective-C users! imgix-swift works great with Swift _and_ Objective-C codebases!
 Make sure to [check it out](https://github.com/imgix/imgix-swift).

 ---